philgrayphilgray/philgrayphilgray.github.io/interactive.md

 permalink: /interactive/
 ---

-Play games.
-Not to pass the time, but to keep it.
+<blockquote>Play games.
+Not to pass the time, but to keep it.</blockquote>